by : RJ Fisher last update: February 2023

 Any leftovers will never be thrown away, because that may anger the Goddess of rice.
 Moreover, why waste perfectly good food if you can share it with the birds and the dogs?

-Now, we have all heard of the Thai being masters in the balancing of flavors, right?
+Now, we have all heard of the balancing of flavors in Thai cuisine, right?
 You know, sweet, salty, sour, bitter and spicy, all flavors combined in one dish.
 In fact, the balancing of flavors goes even further than that.
 It is considered extremely bad form to mix up all the different flavors of the meal on your plate, because it will ruin the delicate flavor balance of each dish.
 And shame on you for not knowing!

 Then there’s that awkward moment after the meal at the restaurant and it’s time to settle the bill.
 Separate bills?
 You pay now, I pay next time?
 Thai society has the perfect solution.
 The most wealthy or the most senior will pay for all.
 Therefore, if there is a farang (foreigner) among the party, he is often deemed to pick up the tab.
 So much for sharing, I guess.